-- UW-Madison IRBs follow the federal Common Rule, which lists six categories of research that are eligible for exemption from IRB review.
+- UW-Madison IRBs follow the categories of exemption outlined in the federal Common Rule, which lists eight categories of research that are eligible for exemption from IRB review.

-- UW-Madison IRBs apply these six exemption categories only to studies determined by an IRB reviewer to be no more than minimal risk.
+- UW-Madison IRBs apply these eight exemption categories only to studies determined by an IRB reviewer to be no more than minimal risk.

 - The Common Rule exemptions do not apply to FDA-regulated research.

-- At UW-Madison, the use of fetal material does not qualify as exempt from IRB review.
+- At UW-Madison, the use of fetal material derived from an induced abortion or which otherwise meets the criteria for IRB review does not qualify as exempt from IRB review.